TACC/Lmod/docs/source/060_locating.rst

 .. _NVV-label:

-NVV: Picking modules when there are multiple directories in MODULEPATH
+N/V/V: Picking modules when there are multiple directories in MODULEPATH
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The rules are different when the module layout is Name/Version/Version
-(NVV).
-The rules for NV can be called ``Find Best`` where as NVV is
+(N/V/V).
+The rules for N/V can be called ``Find Best`` where as N/V/V is
 ``Find First``.
 Note that if any one of the directories in ``MODULEPATH``
-are in NVV format, the whole tree is searched with NVV rules.
+are in N/V/V format, the whole tree is searched with N/V/V rules.
 Below
-are the rules that Lmod uses to locate a modulefile when in NVV mode:
+are the rules that Lmod uses to locate a modulefile when in N/V/V mode:

 #.
 It looks for an exact match in all ``MODULEPATH`` directories.
 It
    picks the first match it finds.